michielmulders/hip412-validator/README.md

 [
     {
         "type": "Indicates which validator created the error.
-Possible values: schema, attribute, localization, and SHA256.", "msg": "Indicates the specific error explanation to be displayed to the user" }
+Possible values: schema, attribute, localization, and SHA256.", "msg": "Indicates the specific error explanation to be displayed to the user", "path": "Indicates the path of the property for which the error is returned" }
 ]
 ```